atomiv/atomiv.github.io/_pages/features.md

 * Atomiv is built in a standardized way, so that you can use it for any project or product, and make it easy to integrate new team members, decreasing training time
 * Atomiv is optimized for high performance, especially for database integration
 * Atomiv is designed in a modular way with interfaces, making it easy for team members to work in parallel

-In summary, Atomiv will help your teams achieve the following:

-* Build consistently high quality software
-* Deliver software faster than ever before
-* Make your customers happy

 ## Business Features